ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 The inputs are contained in the _/inputs_ folder, located in the root directory of the Contact Tracing Model.
 All input files come in one of two formats: CSV and JSON.

-### InputLocations.json
+### inputLocations.json

-The _InputLocations.json_ file allows the user to specify the location of all inputs files relative to the _/input_ folder.
+The _inputLocations.json_ file allows the user to specify the location of all inputs files relative to the _/input_ folder.
 This allows the user to organise multiple simulation configurations without overwriting existing configurations within the _/input_ folder.

 <img src="inputLocations.png" alt="input Locations" width="600">

-**Figure 1** - _InputLocation.json_ example.
+**Figure 1** - _inputLocations.json_ example.

 An example of the expected input files is illustrated above in Figure 1.
-If a file is omitted from _InputLocations.json_ then the Contact Tracing Model will default to the corresponding file in the _/input_ folder.
+If a file is omitted from _inputLocations.json_ then the Contact Tracing Model will default to the corresponding file in the _/input_ folder.

 Should the Contact Tracing Model fail to acquire a specified file, an error will be thrown.